HuskyChaos/writeup-Surfer/README.md

     <li>
         <h3>Index Page:</h3>
         <img src="./img/export.png" alt="export" width="500"><br>
-        I was going through the page and found this. if there was anything on this page <br>
+        I was going through the page and found this.
+If there was anything on this page <br>
         that could help me, was this option.
 So, i search <code>Export pdf vulnerability</code> and <br>
         found <a href="https://inonst.medium.com/export-injection-2eebc4f17117">this</a>.
 This is a medium post by <strong>Inon Shkedy</strong> where he explains <code>Export Injection</code>.
         <br>The first step was to capture and monitor the http request.